SA-MP-Files/LuxAdmin/README.md

 ```
 - Save the file

-### Bugs
+### Bugs (v1.6 Beta - based on v1.7 logs)
-- /setcolor has a bug where it sets orange colour
+- /setcolor has a bug where it sets orange colour (new)
+- Flying Cam
+- Two RCON
+- Outdated Anti-Cheat
+- Security Question

 ### Image Gallery
 https://imgur.com/a/cU6KgcS